A guide to using feature flags to maintain high system stability, migrate your infrastructure, recover from incidents quickly, and more.

-An operational flag manages and controls the behavior of a system.
+An operational feature flag manages and controls the behavior of a system.
 Operational feature flags are often called kill switches or circuit breakers.

 The premise of both is to disable a poorly performing feature.
 How they go about it is slightly different.
 A kill switch typically refers to a short-term flag used during a release to turn a feature off if something goes wrong.
 A circuit breaker is considered a permanent flag and is activated based on an event.
 For example, a monitoring tool generates an alert when orders fail to complete.
 The alert toggles a flag that sets the site to ‘read-only.’